Eating Disorder Therapy – Counselors and Therapists in Marietta, GA

 We appreciate how difficult it is to reach out for help, which is why we make sure that we’re ready and available for you when you call.
-We’ll pick up the phone when it rings, and sign you up for a session for this week, if not within the next 24 hours.
+We’ll pick up the phone when it rings, and sign you up for a session as soon as possible.

 And if your current schedule is crazy (like most people’s), then Thriveworks Marietta Eating Disorder is a great fit.
 Our clinicians offer extended weekend and evening hours, and some are even available to provide therapy remotely, through our online counseling program.